oneeve8/kobble-data/content/Information.md

 1. Ships on the Horizon
 2. Eratosthenes
-2. Circumnavigation
+3. Circumnavigation
-3. Sunrise and Sunset
+4. Sunrise and Sunset
+5. Coriolis Effect
-4. Time Zones
+5. Time Zones
 5. Coriolis Effect
 6. Ships on the Horizon
 7. Foucault Pendulum